Walt Disney World Advises Guests They Assume All Risks Related To COVID-19 By Visiting

-This week, Walt Disney World is beginning its phase reopening process, and it is letting guests know that not all liability is falling on their shoulders.
-After being closed for more than two months, Disney Springs will begin reopening with individual stores and restaurants, but the threat of COVID-19 remains.
-Despite that, Disney is letting guests know that they are assuming responsibility for all risks if they visit their property.
+This week, Walt Disney World is beginning its phased reopening process, and it is letting guests know that not all liability is falling on their shoulders.
+After being closed for more than two months, Disney Springs will begin reopening individual stores and restaurants, but the threat of COVID-19 remains.
+In light of that, Disney is letting guests know that they are assuming responsibility for all risks if they choose to visit their property.

 On Wednesday, May 20, Disney Springs is allowing third-party vendors to open their locations for guests.
-There will be strict health guidelines and limitations for the well-being of all guests and cast members, but Disney is making sure that they aren’t held responsible for issues that may arise.
+There will be strict health guidelines and limitations in place for the well-being of all guests and cast members, but Disney is making sure that they aren’t held responsible for issues that may arise.

-The official website of Walt Disney World has updated its website to include a disclaimer that has guests assuming all risks due to coronavirus exposure.
+The official website of Walt Disney World has updated to include a disclaimer that has guests assuming all risks due to coronavirus exposure.

 “An inherent risk of exposure to COVID-19 exists in any public place where people are present.
 COVID-19 is an extremely contagious disease that can lead to severe illness and death.
 According to the Centers for Disease Control and Prevention, senior citizens and guests with underlying medical conditions are especially vulnerable.